MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 #### Node Image Upgrades via Automatic Upgrades

-By default newly created clusters are automatically opted in to the `Node Image` update channel.
-This channel provides an updated Node Image VHD on a weekly basis, and is updated according to your cluster's maintenance window.
+Generally speaking, most clusters should use the `Node Image` update channel.
+This channel provides an updated Node Image VHD on a weekly basis and is updated according to your cluster's maintenance window.
 Other available channels include:

 - `None` (No updates automatically applied)